Lorazepam has a calming effect. It is prescribed for several different conditions.

 Before taking lorazepam

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking lorazepam it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking lorazepam it is important that your doctor knows:

-- If you have a mental health problem, such as a personality disorder.
+- If you have a mental health problem.
+This includes conditions such as psychosis, depression, obsessive conditions, phobias and personality disorders.

 - If you have ever had a drug or alcohol addiction.

-- If you have severe muscle weakness, such as in a condition called myasthenia gravis.
+- If you have a condition causing severe muscle weakness, called myasthenia gravis.

 - If you have ever had an allergic reaction to a medicine.